jarviscanada/jarvis_data_eng_JjFalcon/python_data_wrangling/README.md

 are highly relevant for their particular behaviour.

 # Implementation
-LGS, London Gift Shop is a UK-based online store that sells gift-ware whose revenue has plateaued for the past 10 years.

 This application is implemented in python within the Jupyter Notebook environment and will utilize the Pandas Dataframe and Matplotlib to provide the relevant business intelligence and charts.